 English

-The key intelligence agencies in the United States of America comes under the Intelligence Community (IC).
-The total number of those agencies are 16 which plays role in the homeland security.
-The role which they are serving is providing the services in foreign policy and security on the national level.
+The key intelligence agencies in the United States of America come under the Intelligence Community (IC).
+The total number of those agencies is 16, which plays a role in homeland security.
+The role they serve is to provide services in foreign policy and security on the national level.
 Following are the 16 agencies and their roles:

-1. Twenty-fifth Air force: This intelligence agency is also refer as Air force intelligence which serves the role of providing intelligence reports on geospatial forces and cyber expertise.
+1. Twenty-fifth Air Force: This intelligence agency is also referred to as Air Force Intelligence, which serves the role of providing intelligence reports on geospatial forces and cyber expertise.

-2. United States Army Intelligence and Security Command: This agency which commonly known as INSCOM and provides the services to both national security agency and the army.
-Their role is to look after combats and provide information to army who are fighting wars on ground.
-The situation development information during war is the key role this agency.
+2. United States Army Intelligence and Security Command: This agency is commonly known as INSCOM and provides services to both national security agencies and the army.
+Their role is to look after combats and provide information to the army that is fighting wars on the ground.
+The situation development information during the war is the key role of this agency.

-3. Central Intelligence Agency: The CIA reports to the homeland security and provides the information regarding the national security by serving all around the world.
+3. Central Intelligence Agency: The CIA reports to Homeland Security and provides information regarding national security by serving all around the world.

-5. Defense Intelligence Agency: This intelligence agency provides the services by analyzing the foreign politics in term of military and provides role on the foreign military and armed assists.
+5. Defense Intelligence Agency: This intelligence agency provides services by analyzing foreign politics in terms of the military and provides a role in the foreign military and armed assistance.

 6. Office of Intelligence and Counterintelligence: The key role of this IA is to provide information regarding foreign intelligence agencies.

-7. Office of Intelligence and Analysis: This intelligence agency protects the nuclear and other weapons of America and inform about the possible threat to armed assets.
+7. Office of Intelligence and Analysis: This intelligence agency protects the nuclear and other weapons of America and informs about the possible threat to armed assets.

 8. Bureau of Intelligence and Research: This intelligence agency serves the diplomats regarding the possible security threats to them.

-9. Office of Terrorism and Financial Intelligence: It analyze the use of financial funds which are spent on the terrorism activities and track down the records of those funds.
+9. Office of Terrorism and Financial Intelligence: It analyzes the use of financial funds which are spent on terrorist activities and tracks down the records of those funds.

-10. Office of National Security Intelligence: It deals with all the drug related issues in the country and provide the assistance to track down drug dealers.
+10. Office of National Security Intelligence: It deals with all the drug-related issues in the country and provides assistance in tracking down drug dealers.

-11. Intelligence Branch: They provide the surveillance services by analyzing the information sharing to track down the possible threats to the national security.
+11. Intelligence Branch: They provide surveillance services by analyzing information sharing to track down possible threats to national security.

-12. Marine Corps Intelligence Activity: Their key role is to provide trainings to army and to develop the doctrine, structure and education which helps the army in war time.
+12. Marine Corps Intelligence Activity: Their key role is to provide training to the army and to develop the doctrine, structure, and education that help the army in wartime.

-13. National Geospatial-Intelligence Agency: This agency provides the information of geospatial of the world by operating satellites.
-Additionally, they serves the security to all major events in the America.
+13. National Geospatial-Intelligence Agency: This agency provides information on the geospatial of the world by operating satellites.
+Additionally, they serve the security of all major events in America.

-14. National Reconnaissance Office: This agency design and creates the satellites system which serves the purpose in giving the security to national level.
+14. National Reconnaissance Office: This agency designs and creates the satellite system, which serves the purpose of giving security to the national level.

-16. Office of Naval Intelligence: This agency was establish to provide security and intelligence services to naval army.
+16. Office of Naval Intelligence: This agency was established to provide security and intelligence services to the naval army.

-17. After the revolutionary wars, the government of the United States of America realized that there should intelligence agencies which could provide services to the national security.
-Before the establishment of these agencies, the intelligence services were acquired by the private agencies and the job was related to freelance work.
-George Washington was the first president who took the initiative and establish it.
-The first agency was the CIA which grew over the period of time and served all the purpose which now is being served by almost 16 agencies.
-After the Second World War and civil rights movement, the intelligence community started become strong and was serving the United States.
-It purely depends upon the serving president the policies built by that president.
-After the 9/11, United States decided to have a separate institute which will serve the purpose of providing security to national and international level.
+After the Revolutionary War, the government of the United States of America realized that there should be intelligence agencies which could provide services to national security.
+During the establishment of these agencies, intelligence services were acquired by private agencies, and the job was related to freelance work.
+George Washington was the first president to take the initiative and establish it.
+The first agency was the CIA, which grew over a period of time and served all the purposes that are now being served by almost 16 agencies.
+After the Second World War and the civil rights movement, the intelligence community started to become strong and was serving the United States.
+It purely depends upon the serving president and the policies built by that president.
+After 9/11, the United States decided to have a separate institute which would serve the purpose of providing security at national and international levels.

-18. National Director of Intelligence was first served as the purpose of providing services to national security which was part of national security act in 1947 but later on after 9/11, which was the major failure of providing security.
-It lost its place of serving the top position of 16 agencies and it still faces the controversy of not being able to provide sufficient amount of services to prevent terrorist attacks.
+The National Director of Intelligence first served the purpose of providing services to national security, which was part of the National Security Act in 1947, but later on, after 9/11, which was the major failure in providing security.
+It lost its place of serving the top position of 16 agencies, and it still faces the controversy of not being able to provide a sufficient amount of services to prevent terrorist attacks.
 Still, the ongoing debate is suggesting to shut it down because of its failure.
-The work of ODNI is still remarkable and working for security of the nation, the change is need in the policy making so that these agencies can work independently.
+The work of ODNI is still remarkable, and working for the security of the nation, change is needed in policy-making so that these agencies can work independently.

-19. While conducting the specific process the intelligence agency goes through several steps of intelligence to complete the project.
-The following are some the steps and their description:
+While conducting the specific process, the intelligence agency goes through several steps of intelligence to complete the project.
+The following are some of the steps and their description:

 • Collection: The collection of data is being done in both ways, openly and then secretly.
-Both types of data serves the equal amount of help in doing the project.
+Both types of data serve an equal amount of help in doing the project.

-• Processing: The processing step in the cycle is being according to the nature of the data.
-The translation and the description is being provided to that collected data through processing phase.
+• Processing: The processing step in the cycle is according to the nature of the data.
+The translation and description of the collected data are provided through the processing phase.

-• Analysis and Production: The analysis and production step in the cycle is being done by the distribution of the data to relevant tasks which will be undertook by the concerned department.
+• Analysis and Production: The analysis and production step in the cycle is done by the distribution of the data to relevant tasks, which will be undertaken by the concerned department.

-• Dissemination: The final step is dissemination the final report to policy makers to implement those report.
+• Dissemination: The final step is the dissemination of the final report to policymakers so that they can implement those reports.

-1. There are 4 significant and important types of categories of intelligence through which homeland security agencies work.
-Following are those categories:
+There are 4 significant and important types of categories of intelligence through which homeland security agencies work.
+The following are those categories:

-• Cyber Intelligence: This type of intelligence serves the purpose to provide security to all cyber threats.
+• Cyber Intelligence: This type of intelligence serves the purpose of providing security to all cyber threats.

-• Counterterrorism: All the terrorism activities are being taken care of under this category.
+• Counterterrorism: All terrorist activities are being taken care of under this category.

 • Counterprofliferatiion: This category deals with the threats related to mass destruction by using proliferation weapons.

-• Counterintelligence: The threat to national security from the national intelligence agencies are being dealt under this category.
+• Counterintelligence: The threat to national security from the national intelligence agencies is being dealt with under this category.

-1. The security agency which helps in providing the security to border helps in both economic and security because it helps in stopping the illegal transportation of weapons and also it serves to stop the illegal trade through borders.
-The illegal flow of immigrants works in the country which effects baldy on the socio-economic condition of the country.
+The security agency, which helps in providing security to the border, helps in both economic and security because it helps in stopping the illegal transportation of weapons and also serves to stop the illegal trade through borders.
+The illegal flow of immigrants into the country affects baldy on the socioeconomic condition of the country.

-• Immigrants: They provide services to scrutinizing all the visa related issues by looking into all the applications.
-They provide the assurance to which person by issuing the visa keeping in view the national security.
+• Immigrants: They provide services to scrutinize all visa-related issues by looking into all the applications.
+They provide the assurance to which person by issuing the visa, keeping in view the national security.

-• Boarder Security: The provide security and look after all the movement which goes through the border.
-They prevent entrance of people who will be possible threat to law and order situation in the country.
+• Border Security: They provide security and look after all the movement which goes through the border.
+They prevent the entrance of people who will be a possible threat to the law and order situation in the country.

-• Custom enforcement: They conduct interviews of all the people who are migrating and travelled to the country.
+• Custom enforcement: They conduct interviews with all the people who are migrating and travelling to the country.

-1. They had built the rapid build-up of security-focused immigration policies which ensures the border movement and immigration of legitimate travelers by scrutinizing and designing the questions which in assess.
+They had built the rapid build-up of security-focused immigration policies, which ensure the border movement and immigration of legitimate travellers by scrutinizing and designing the questions which are assessed.

-2. There are various mode of travel to Untied States of America and different set policies help the government to protect those routes which eventually leads to strong national security.
-Some of the routes are as follow:
+There are various modes of travel to the United States of America, and different set policies help the government to protect those routes, which eventually leads to strong national security.
+Some of the routes are as follows:

-• Road: After the incident of 9/11, all the security agencies take extra precautionary measures to facilitate the free movement by undertaking security checks on the movement through roads.
-The federal highway administration is responsible to provide the security.
+• Road: After the incident of 9/11, all the security agencies take extra precautionary measures to facilitate free movement by undertaking security checks on the movement through roads.
+The Federal Highway Administration is responsible for providing security.

-• Air: The Air transportation security is being provided by the Transportation security administration in the United States of America.
-It was established after 9/11 incident.
-There are screening officers on the airport which provide assessment in the custom.
+• Air: Air transportation security is being provided by the Transportation Security Administration in the United States of America.
+It was established after the 9/11 incident.
+There are screening officers at the airport who provide assessment in the customs.

-• Railroad: Federal Railway Administration is responsible to provide the security to all travel by railroad in the United States of America.
+• Railroad: The Federal Railway Administration is responsible for providing security to all travel by railroad in the United States of America.

-1. The wide range of transportation mode which is being used for the movement of people and goods from one place to another.
-The key role by the transportation system in the country like United Sates of America which is global partner and the movement consist of people and goods from all over the world.
+A wide range of transportation modes is being used for the movement of people and goods from one place to another.
+The key role of the transportation system in a country like the United States of America is that it is a global partner, and the movement consists of people and goods from all over the world.
 It is the basis and most crucial requirement for the government to set the standard by prioritizing the allocation of budgets to provide security and protection.
-Considering all means of travel to United States of America, the risk assessment will play key role in setting the standards and help in prioritizing.
-Following are some of the transportation system which requires the efficiency and allocation of budget should be done accordingly:
+Considering all means of travel to the United States of America, the risk assessment will play a key role in setting the standards and help in prioritizing.
+Following are some of the transportation systems which require the efficiency and allocation of the budget should be done accordingly:

 • Creating road space.